This post may contain affiliate links.

 Adding a zipper to access the storage area under the gooseneck

-To access the front storage area without having to remove the skirting, I decided to add a zipper (an idea I got from the EZ Snap skirting website).
-Instead of buying an expensive long zipper, though, I decided to surgically remove the zipper from an inexpensive garment bag.
+To access the front storage area without having to fully remove the skirting, I decided to add a zipper.
+Instead of buying a surprisingly expensive long zipper, I decided to surgically remove the zipper from an inexpensive garment bag.
 This is an extra-long garment bag designed for wedding dresses.

 I ended up cutting more off the sides until I had about six inches of plastic on either side of the zipper.
-I should have trimmed a bit more; I think about two inches on either side of the zipper would have looked better.
-Just enough to have something to stick tape to.
+Two inches on either side of the zipper would have looked better.
+You need just enough to stick tape to.

 Then I taped the zipper to the back of the skirting using extra wide Gorilla duct tape.